NayemHasanLoLMan/case-management-software/README.md

 - `pipeline` service: runs `python run_pipeline.py` and saves outputs to `sample_outputs/`
 - `api` service: runs the FastAPI server on port 8000

-The `sample_outputs/` directory is mounted as a volume so generated files are accessible on the host.
+The `sample_outputs/` directory is mounted as a volume, so generated files are accessible on the host.

 ## Project structure